sethupathib/Answers/README.md

 ### **Progress Tracking**
 1. Bit Masking (Completed).
 2. Math (Big Integers) (Going On).
+3. I am unable to design a placement engine despite doing a complete course on it.
+I will have to investigate further.
+I need some help here from CAD researchers/CS Engineers.
+4. VLSI CAD Course.
+I've got about 7-8 more lectures left.
 ------------------------
 ### **Observations**
 1. Computer Science not only teaches you tech, it teaches you life.